Fast and Safe Contact Establishment Strategy for Biped Walking Robot

 Keywords:

-Contact Establishment, Impact Force, Torque-Controlled Robot, Landing Foot Control
+Contact Establishment, Impact Force, Torque-Controlled Robot, Landing Foot Control1.
+Introduction

 Interaction with the environment is essential for robots to be used in daily life.
 One of the most challenging issues in establishing contact is to move the end-effector quickly and avoid high impact forces at the same time.
 The impact force is produced by both physical impulse and the feedback controller.
 Moving the end-effector quickly and precisely requires high feedback gains in the presence of modeling errors, which leads to larger contact forces in the time period between physical impact and the controller’s recognition of the contact event.